haroldthimbleby/improving-science/README.md

 * `make push`

-    Push any changed files to Git, along with the PDF files.
+    Push any *important* changed files to Git, along with updated PDF files.

 * `make readme`

     Update the `README.md` file.
-You only need to do this if you've edited the makefile and changed the `make` options available, or edited `README.md-src`. (`README.md` is written in markdown wth Git formats so you know how to do everything on the repository; the `README.md` file is easiest to read on the Git site.).
+You only need to do this if you've edited the `makefile` and changed the `make` options available, or edited `README.md-src`. (`README.md` is written in markdown wth Git formats so you know how to do everything on the repository; the `README.md` file is easiest to read on the Git site.).

 * `make really-tidyup`

     More thorough than `make tidyup` &mdash; remove *all* files that can be recreated.
+(This will mean next time you run Latex you will have to ignore errors as the .aux files are re-created.)

 * `make tidyup`

-    Tidyup before doing a git commit.
+    Tidyup before doing a Git commit.
 Remove all easily generated files, and the large Git repositories needed for the pilot survey.
 Do not remove the main PDFs, or the Latex data include files.
 Do not remove the .aux files, as Latex runs much more smoothly with them.

 * `make zip`